-I started out happy as a ripe little peach, smiling into the morning sun on a gorgeous summer day.
+I started out happy as a ripe sweet peach smiling into the morning sun on a gorgeous spring day.

-By the time I was in kindergarten, though, I’d gotten scared … in part, by the too-muchness of life outside my front yard.
+By the time I was in kindergarten, though, I’d gotten scared … by the too-muchness of life outside my front yard.

-And also, some pretty bad things went on inside my front yard and in the dark corners of what was supposed to be the safest place in the world for a young girl.
+Also, some pretty bad things went on behind the scenes, in the dark corners of what was supposed to be the safest place in the world for a young girl.

 I had to do a lot of personal healing around psychological, emotional, spiritual and sexual trauma before I could stand tall in the world.